Luke-Fischer/GPX-Parser-Library/README.md

 # GPX-Parser-Library
-The GPX Parser library takes in a gpx file and validates it before parsing its information.
+The GPX Parser library takes in a GPX file and validates it before parsing its information.

 The library provides a lot of useful funcitonality when dealing with gpx files.
 Its main components are concerned with the waypoints, routes, track segements and tracks contained in a gpx file.
 Below is are general functionality implemented for these 4 data sets.